History of Newport News, Virginia: Newport News in Elizabeth Cittie, Warwick County

-1881–1896: tiny farming village becomes a new city
+1881–1896: Railroad transforms tiny farming village into new city

 Newport News was merely an area of farm lands and a fishing village until the coming of the railroad and the subsequent establishment of the great shipyard.

 As a 16-year-old in 1837, Collis P. Huntington had visited the rural village known as Newport News Point.
 He later became wealthy as one of the men who built the first transcontinental railroad across the western United States.
 He was recruited to help complete the railroad link from the Fall Line of the James River to the Ohio River, which was accomplished in 1873.

 The completion of the new Chesapeake and Ohio Railway (C&O) also opened up access to the massive coal resources of West Virginia.
 However, a deepwater port was needed; the James River at Richmond was too shallow for colliers.

 The solution for the C&O was its Peninsula Subdivision, built as an extension from Richmond east about 75 mi to Newport News Point.
 Opened in late 1881, it provided an important pathway for coal mined in West Virginia to reach the harbor of Hampton Roads for coast wise and export shipping.

 No place on the Peninsula benefited more from the completion of the C&O's Peninsula Subdivision than southeastern Warwick County, soon to become better known as Newport News.
 The Chesapeake and Ohio Railway became one of the country's wealthiest as West Virginia coal moved eastward to the coal piers.
 The coal volume of the C&O, combined with that of the Norfolk and Western Railway (N&W) shipping from Lambert's Point and that of the later-completed Virginian Railway (VGN) at Sewell's Point turned the harbor of Hampton Roads, the East Coast of the United States' largest ice-free port, into the largest coal export point in the world by 1915.